Prerna1622/Project3/README.md

-This is the Basic Project built using HTNL,CSS,Js
+This is the Basic Project built using HTNL,CSS,Js.